macCesar/heroricons-font-files/heroicons-app/README.md

 2. Clone or download this repository to your local machine.

-3. Open the app in your Titanium Studio or favorite code editor.
+3. Open the app in your favorite code editor.

 4. Run the `heroicons-app` folder using the Titanium SDK, and you'll see how Heroicons can be seamlessly incorporated into your mobile app's user interface.